Can I Get a DWI for Driving Under the Influence of Marijuana?

 When it comes to criminal defense, experience matters.
 Our firm has more than 30 years of criminal law experience, including former prosecution experience.
 This insight into how the “other side” operates, as well as our knowledge of how St. Louis courts handle marijuana-related DWI cases, allows us to better represent our clients.
 When you work with The Hammer Law Firm, LLC, it may be possible to have your charges reduced so that you will not have to face the maximum penalties.

-If you are facing charges for driving under the influence of marijuana, it is urgent that you consult with a St. Louis DWI defense lawyer at The Hammer Law Firm, LLC as soon as possible.
+If you are facing charges for driving under the influence of marijuana or marijuana possession, it is urgent that you consult with a St. Louis DWI defense lawyer at The Hammer Law Firm, LLC as soon as possible.
 To request a consultation with a member of our award-winning team, contact us today.